EtherealPtr/Banshee-Engine/README.md

 </ul>

 <h2>Application Layer</h2>
-The Application layer integrates components from the Foundation and Graphics layers.
-It includes the main entry point of the program, orchestrating the initialization and execution of the engine.
+<p>The Application layer integrates components from the Foundation and Graphics layers.
+It includes the main entry point of the program, orchestrating the initialization and execution of the engine.</p>

+<p>Copyright (c) 2023-2024 Rony Hanna.
+All rights reserved.</p>